Researchers

 Myriam Anissimov is a prolific French author known for her novels and biographies centered around Jewish life in post-war France.
 Her literary journey has explored several avenues, in particular, she has prompted herself to chronicle the lives of celebrated Jewish writers and artists through monumental biographies.
 Throughout her career, she has received several awards, including the prestigious Ordre des Arts et Lettres from the French Ministry of Culture and the Prix Roland-de-Jouvenel de l’Académie Française for her novel “Les Yeux bordés de reconnaissance”.
 Anissimov’s unique voice offers profound insights into the political and everyday experiences of European Jews after the Holocaust, including the early life of Grothendieck as a Holocaust survivor.

-Banjamin Collas
+Benjamin Collas

 John Alexander Cruz Morales